Online Payment Gateways: Tips for an eCommerce Website

 It’s also optimised for both desktop and mobile phone users.
 In that case, you’ll provide convenience to as many of your customers as possible.

-For the best experience, Google Pay also works with PayPal and Visa checkout.
+For the best experience, Google Pay works with PayPal and Visa checkout.
 It can give you an added reach to many customers across the globe.

 4 – Apple Pay